 Eye For Film >> Movies >> The Descent (2005) Film Review

-Watching a well made, but not great, horror film can be described as being a lab rat tied to a cattle prod.
+Watching a well made horror film can feel like being a lab rat tied to a cattle prod.
 All of a sudden, you're given a shock and eventually you learn the pattern by which to expect the shock and you steel for it.
 But by then, the storyteller has changed tactics and shocks you in a different way.

 Neil Marshall's The Descent is an effective and brilliantly crafted example of this kind of film and a huge improvement on his lacklustre Dog Soldiers.
 It is one of those economic, well constructed shockers that'll probably have a lucrative run.